 “The general consensus amongst dermatologists is to start using retinol products in your mid-to-late 20s,” says UK-based aesthetic practitioner Dr. Nima Mahmoodi.
 From evening out skin tone and texture to boosting radiance and preventing blemishes, it is a real multitasker that can suit all skin types.

-And even though everyone’s complexion ages differently — some may need it earlier, others later — if you are dealing with breakouts, pigmentation from UV rays or age spots, fine lines from collagen breakdown or dullness, you could do much worse than adding retinol to your regimen.
+And even though everyone’s complexion ages differently — some may need it earlier, others later — if you are dealing with breakouts, pigmentation from UV rays or age spots, fine lines from collagen breakdown or dullness, everyone can benefit from adding retinol to their skincare routine.

 How does retinol work?

-Inside our skin we have retinol receptors called retinoic acid receptor (RAR) and retinoid X receptor (RXR).
+Inside our skin, we have retinol receptors called retinoic acid receptors (RAR) and retinoid X receptors (RXR).
 When you apply prescription retinol, known as retin-A or retinoic acid, the retinol acts on those receptors to speed up skin cell production.
 Old cells die faster, making way for new, young, healthy cells.
 Retinol also encourages collagen production so, essentially, it triggers your skin to act younger.

 Retinyl Retinoate is a gentler choice for sensitive complexions, but it takes longer to convert to retinoic acid in the skin.
 Generally speaking, results take around 8-12 weeks, which in comparison to the 28 days with other forms does seem slow.
 But if you can reap the retinol benefits without the irritation it is worth the wait.